 |Any electronic devices (tablet, laptop, watch)|

-Cell phone may not be removed until AFTER you complete your exam.
+Cell phone may not be removed from the sealed storage bag until AFTER you complete your exam.
 The test center administrator must be the one to open the phone bag for you.

 If you need to access items from a backpack or purse you must ask the test center staff before doing so.